Meigyoku-Thmn/Ever17-NodeJS-Converter/documentation/SC3.Instructions.md

 ## Style (`0x10`)
 ## Big (`0x11`)

+# Background image transition effects

 # Character mapping

-The interpreter can read characters from the text stream by using the right encoding.
+The interpreter can read characters from the text stream following the right encoding.
 Some characters have to be mapped into emojis, or some other characters.

 ## All versions